 David has had many Israeli clients and has successfully represented them in high profile cases at both the trial and appellate levels in the United States.
 He also has arranged for the transfer back to Israel of Israelis convicted of crimes in the United States.
-His clients have included alleged leaders of the so-called Israeli Mafia in New York, accused of narcotand people accused of running the international trade in the drug Ecstasy.
+His clients in criminal cases have included the alleged leaders of the so-called Israeli Mafia in New York, accused of racketeering charges, including narcotic trafficking and murder as well as other Israelis accused of running the international trade in the drug Ecstasy.
 A documentary film appeared recently in Israel based on some of these cases and a feature film and documentary are in production currently in the United States.
-Most recently, David has served as lead counsel in two major cases in Washington, DC and the Southern District of New York, brought under the Anti-Terrorism Act by victims of terrorism against the PLO, the Palestinian Authority and others.
+David has served as lead counsel in two major cases in Washington, DC and the Southern District of New York, brought under the Anti-Terrorism Act by victims of terrorism against the PLO, the Palestinian Authority and others.
 This has required several trips to Israel to depose leaders of terrorist organizations and others and the litigation of complicated motions on cutting edge discovery and international law issues.

 David also has traveled to Israel twice to represent the United States tennis team in the Maccabiah Games, winning medals on each occasion.